OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Related Work

 \section{Related Work}

-\textbf{Motion Capture from Body-Mounted Sensors or VR-Devices.} Wearable motion capture using IMU sensors provides a camera-free alternative~\cite{xsens, rokoko}, but lightweight systems with fewer sensors~\cite{von2017sip, huang2018dip, yi2021transpose, yi2022pip, jiang2022tip, yi2023egolocate, lee2024mocapevery,yi2024pnp} often require global localization cues from head-mounted cameras~\cite{guzov2021hps, yi2023egolocate, lee2024mocapevery} to address the inherent root drift from integration errors.
-Another related direction leverages VR/AR headsets, which provide 6-DoF (degrees of freedom) tracking for both the head and hand-held controllers (or wrists), often referred to as \emph{three-point tracking}.
-These methods range from optimization-based approaches~\cite{dittadi2021fullbody, jiang2022avatarposer,jiang2024egoposer} to recent generative diffusion models~\cite{du2023agrol, castillo2023bodiffusion, aliakbarian2023hmdnemo} designed to handle the high uncertainty of this task, especially for lower-body motion.
-Unlike IMUs, these systems utilize accurate 6-DoF positional cues, providing strong upper-body constraints and reducing ambiguity in full-body motion estimation.
+\paragraph{Motion Capture from Body-Mounted Sensors or VR-Devices} Wearable motion capture using IMU sensors provides a camera-free alternative~\cite{xsens, rokoko}, but lightweight systems with fewer sensors~\cite{von2017sip, huang2018dip, yi2021transpose, yi2022pip, jiang2022tip, yi2024pnp, zhang2023dynamic, van2024diffusionposer} often require global localization cues from head-mounted cameras~\cite{guzov2021hps, yi2023egolocate, lee2024mocapevery} to address the inherent root drift from integration errors.
+Another related direction leverages VR/AR headsets, which provide 6-DoF (degrees of freedom) tracking for both the head and hand-held controllers (or wrists).
+To tackle this highly under-constrained problem, existing methods primarily rely on physics-based simulation~\cite{winkler2022questsim}, direct deep regression~\cite{jiang2022avatarposer, zheng2023realistic, dai2024hmd, jiang2024egoposer, aliakbarian2023hmdnemo, barquero2025sparse}, or generative priors~\cite{dittadi2021fullbody, du2023agrol, castillo2023bodiffusion, tang2024unified, feng2024stratified}.
+While EgoPoser~\cite{jiang2024egoposer} addresses intermittent tracking loss, it assumes a fixed, predefined field-of-view boundary, restricting its generalization to arbitrary setups.

-\textbf{Motion Capture from Egocentric Videos.} There has been growing interest in capturing 3D human body pose from body-worn cameras for their ability to record self-motion anywhere without third-person observations.
-Early approaches used impractical, downward-facing fisheye cameras to maximize body capture, but suffered from severe lens distortions~\cite{jiang2021egocentric, tome2020selfpose, tome2019xr, wang2021estimating, xu2019mo, wang2023scene}.
-More recent studies address egocentric motion capture using frontal-facing cameras, either chest-mounted~\cite{jiang2017seeing} or head-mounted~\cite{yuan20183d, yuan2019ego, luo2021kinpoly, merel2020catch}.
-Closest to our setting are purely vision-based egocentric approaches using glasses-style devices (e.g., Meta Aria~\cite{metarayban, metaaria})~\cite{li2023egoego, yi2025egoallo, patel2025uniegomotion}.
-Specifically, UniEgoMotion~\cite{patel2025uniegomotion} employs a DINO-based image encoder, HMD-Square~\cite{guzov-jiang2025hmd2} adopts a CLIP encoder for RGB input combined with a voxel autoencoder for point-cloud processing, EgoEgo~\cite{li2023egoego} relies solely on head trajectory as input, and EgoAllo~\cite{yi2025egoallo} incorporates both head trajectories and sparse hand observations.